GillJaskiart/ACIT2420_assignment1/README.md

 ## Step 1: SSH into your existing droplet
 Open your terminal and SSH into your existing droplet using the command `ssh <your hostname>`. ![[Screenshot 2024-09-27 at 2.37.09 PM.png]]
 #### Trouble-shooting for `ssh` command
 If you are unable to use this command, create a config file in .ssh folder if you don't have it already.
-The content of config file is
+The content of config file is:
 ```
 Host arch
   HostName 143.198.140.15